Financially struggling zoos could be latest pandemic victims

 The bears and petting pigs miss the children, though, and are seeking more attention from zookeepers.

 Some things, however, haven't changed.
-The $55,000 in daily animal food costs have put the nearly 100-year-old zoo in a dire financial situation.
+The $55,000 in monthly animal food costs have put the nearly 100-year-old zoo in a dire financial situation.

 “We have already lost the bulk of our summer revenue and are living off whatever reserves we have left, but they are going to run out at some point,” said Joel Parrott, president of the Oakland Zoo, home to 750 large animals.

-Note: This story was first published on Aug.
-1, 2020.
-It was updated on Aug.
-5, 2020, to correct that $55,000 is spent monthly in animal food costs at the Oakland Zoo, not daily.